eric-cc-su/eric-cc-su.github.io/_posts/2015-05-31-convenience-vs-convenience.md

 tags: [HTML, markdown, convenience, tech]
 ---

-*DISCLAIMER: I am writing this post in Markdown*

 The very first language related to web design I ever learned was HTML.
-I had a textbook and every online tutorial related to beginning web design starts off with writing simple webpages in pure HTML.
+I had a textbook and every online tutorial related to beginning web design starts off with writing simple web pages in pure HTML.
 After lots of practice I have grown comfortable with writing in HTML and containing everything in tags.
 So when I started using git (a version control system) and I ran into Markdown I thought "Oh great, some silly little syntax thing I have to learn to use just to write up a README file for git/GitHub/BitBucket...".

-Also while I was setting up this blog I read that I have the option to write my posts in either HTML or Markdown...with an emphasis on using Markdown.
+While I was setting up this blog I read that I have the option to write my posts in either HTML or Markdown...with an emphasis on using Markdown.
 Although I wrote my initial post in HTML I did some thinking and decided that maybe this new Markdown language is worth getting accustomed to if it's meant to simplify the amount of writing I